adrianyadav/jekyll-netlify-cms/_posts/2020-06-28-divide-and-conquer.md

 While, thinking of the assignment in 250 words per day helped - it didn't exactly help me start the assignment.
 This is because the 250 word goal wasn't very specific and my brain thinks that even that 250 words is too much effort to start with.

-Once, I get into the flow - I can probably smash out 500-1000 words in a few hours no problems - the problem is getting into the flow to begin with.
+Once, I get into the flow - I can probably smash out 500-1000 words in a few hours no problem - the the real blocker is getting into the flow to begin with.

 So let's think of another way to break down the project.